Business Ideas for Kid Entrepreneurs

 Business Ideas for Kids PLUS Successful Entrepreneurs Who Started Out Young

-If you want to raise an entrepreneur start them out while they are young.
+If you want to raise an entrepreneur, start moulding them while they are young.
 This is Lisa Illingworth’s entire business model, that entrepreneurial thinking can be taught and children can make their business ideas real.
-She is the CEO and co-founder of Futureproof which provides childre, as young as 8-years-old around Gauteng, Western Cape and KwaZulu Natal with entrepreneurial skills through a series of bootcamps and workshops.
+She is the CEO and co-founder of Futureproof which provides children, as young as 8 years old around Gauteng, Western Cape and KwaZulu-Natal with entrepreneurial skills through a series of boot camps and workshops.

 Illingworth says the first step for parents who are helping their child to launch their own business, is to expand their thinking around what their children are capable of.

-“Businesses for kids need not be any less complicated or simplistic from that of an adult entrepreneur.
+“Businesses for kids need not be any less complicated or simplistic than that of an adult entrepreneur.

 “Kids are able to accomplish more than what we expect and should be given the freedom to try and experiment with business concepts, and who knows, possibly land on the one idea that proves successful.
 The underlying factor of any successful enterprise is to always solve a problem.”